 By Mary Swiderski

 Holidays come with various opportunities for cyber scrooges to exploit.
 While everyone prepares for the festivities, cybercriminals look for opportunities to scam holiday shoppers with various tricks.
 Hence the name fraulidays: fraud + holidays!

 Every time you “reuse” a password for online shopping, email accounts, social media profiles and even medical sites, you’re increasing your personal risk.
-If a hacker finds out one password that you use on multiple sites, they can gain access rather quickly to all the sites that use the same login credentials.
+If a hacker finds out one password that you use on multiple sites, they can quickly gain access to all the sites that use the same login credentials.